muhammadzaheer/AP_labs/Assignment_Smart_Pointers/README.md

 Open this project in Visual Studio.
 Under header files, you will see:

-1. StringBufferCP.h
-  Declaration of StringBuffer class with copied pointers.
+1. StringBufferCP.h: Declaration of StringBuffer class with copied pointers.

-2. StringBufferOP.h
-  Declaration of StringBuffer class with Owned Pointers.
+2. StringBufferOP.h: Declaration of StringBuffer class with Owned Pointers.

-3. StringBufferRC.h
-  Declaration of StringBuffer class with Reference Counting and COW.
+3. StringBufferRC.h: Declaration of StringBuffer class with Reference Counting and COW.

-4. StringBufferRL.h
-  Declaration of StringBuffer class with Reference Linking and COW.
+4. StringBufferRL.h: Declaration of StringBuffer class with Reference Linking and COW.

 Similarly, in source files, you will see implementations of each of these classes.
 In addition to these files, you have Test.h (under headers section),